Why Success Feels Empty—and What Your Soul Is Actually Asking For

 The reward for doing great work is more work.

-We did fantastic, paradigm-shifting work that transformed the mindset of leaders, and developed culturally-specific strategies for companies to authentically connect with their audiences.
-Our fantastic work got us more work.
+Spectacle did fantastic, paradigm-shifting work that transformed the mindset of leaders.
+Our culturally-specific strategies helped companies authentically connect with their audiences.
+In turn, our fantastic work got us more work.
 And while many agency owners would choose to scale at this point, my business partner and I didn’t have the desire to hire more team members, manage more projects, or add more complexity to the business and our lives.
 Instead of climbing the next mountain, we chose to enjoy the view at our summit.

 So, we kept operating as a boutique studio and eventually took a sabbatical in Japan.
-The experience offered me peace and perspective in the heart of Kyoto, of one of the most poetic cities in the world.
+The experience offered me peace and perspective in the heart of Kyoto, one of the most poetic cities in the world.
 I spent my mornings writing poems on the sunlit patio of the neighborhood coffee shop and my afternoons wandering Nishiki Market, chit-chatting with shopkeepers in elementary Japanese.
 I was immersed in a culture that oozed reverence, awareness, and intention.
 By connecting with these cultural values, I was able to sharpen my own.
-I realized I had reached a summit aligned with my true values of freedom, creative expression, and an interbeing with the world around me—and I let myself fully enjoy feeling fulfilled and accomplished.
+I realized I reached a summit aligned with my true values: freedom, creative expression, and an interbeing with the world around me—and I let myself fully enjoy that fulfillment and accomplishment.

 Why doesn't success feel the way we were promised?

 For me, my dad’s relentless tiger parenting was his way of showing love: if you work hard, you’ll be successful—and ultimately, happy.
-He was showing me what he knew as the path of least resistance to success and happiness.
+He taught me what he knew as the path of least resistance to success and happiness.
+Psychology Today describes this belief as the "arrival fallacy."
+It's the deeply ingrained yet misleading belief that achieving external goals will provide lasting happiness.
+As a result, successful people end up struggling with what I call “arrival fatigue,” that lingering dissatisfaction or emptiness in the wake of achieving an external goal.

 When Spectacle reached its peak, I’d already done the work of rooting my fulfillment somewhere other than my output.
 My contentment came from my art, my relationships, and the way I live my life: joyfully, ardently, and fully alive.
 I knew that I built my company to work for me, and not the other way around—to provide me with flexibility, freedom, and time & space for my creative endeavors.
 So, when it became time to close the business and pursue my next chapter, I felt satisfied, fulfilled, and complete.
 I felt at peace, excited for the abundance the empty space would bring.